RetroDECK/ES-DE/FAQ.md

 ## When I hide a game using the metadata editor it's not really getting hidden, is this a bug?

 No, by default games are not removed from the gamelists when they are hidden and are instead only marked with a much lower opacity.
-You need to disable the setting _Show hidden games (requires restart)_ from the _Other Settings_ menu to make them disappear entirely.
+You need to disable the setting _Show hidden games_ from the _Other Settings_ menu to make them disappear entirely.
 The reason this option is not disabled by default is that new users could very easily make a mistake by hiding some files accidentally without realizing it, only to have the entries being immediately removed from the gamelist view.
 It's also good practice to hide all your games with this option enabled and verify that it's all correct before going ahead and disabling it.

 ## I'm using Linux or macOS and I can't find the .emulationstation directory, where is it located?

 The .emulationstation directory is normally located in your home directory, but on these Unix-based operating systems files and directories starting with a dot are hidden by default.
 So you need to enable hidden files and directories in your file manager.
 On macOS this is done in Finder using the Shift + Command + . (a dot) keyboard combination.
-On Linux it depends on which file manager you're using, but in Dolphin it's accomplished by using the Alt + . (a dot) keyboard combination or via the corresponding entry in the hamburger menu.
+On Linux it depends on which file manager you're using, but in KDE's Dolphin it's accomplished by using the Alt + . (a dot) keyboard combination or via the corresponding entry in the hamburger menu.

 ## I can't find a ROM directory setting in the user interface, so how do I relocate my games?